 The 1940 US Federal Census records contain important information about ancestors - like the names and ages of parents, children and siblings.
 In addition you can find information about an individual's education, birthplace, employment status, occupation and wage and salary information for 1939.

-For a complete list of the information contained in the 1940 Census as well as the information that is included in all previous US Census years see Information in Census Records.
+For a complete list of the information contained in the 1940 Census as well as the information that is included in all previous US Census years see Information in Census Records - 1870 through 1940.
 Here you will find the information recorded for each census year from 1870 through 1940.

 The National Archives (NARA) provides access to the images of the 1940 Census and these records can be read free of charge at 1940 Census Records.

 When the census data in the 1940 Census was released in 2012 it was not indexed.
 So for example you couldn't enter an ancestor's name and find the page where his or her census records are located.
-However, Ancestry.com, FamilySearch, Archives.com, MyHeritage and other leading genealogy organizations have now indexed the 1940 Census records.
+However, it is now indexed and searchable at the major genealogy sites that offer access to the 1940 Census.

 So for example you can go to Family Search - 1940 US Census where you can enter an ancestor's name and find his or her census records.